-The Geisinger Obesity Institute (GOI) seeks to enhance the quality and quantity of research related to obesity within the Geisinger Health System by providing a system-wide focal point for all researchers, clinicians and trainees interested in the issues related to obesity and by establishing the necessary resources to support obesity research in epidemiology, clinical research and translational/molecular research.
+The Geisinger Obesity Institute (GOI) seeks to enhance the quality and quantity of research related to obesity within Geisinger by providing a system-wide focal point for all researchers, clinicians and trainees interested in the issues related to obesity and by establishing the necessary resources to support obesity research in epidemiology, clinical research and translational and molecular research.

 - Lisa Bailey-Davis, DEd, RD

 - Peter N Benotti, MD

 Our research focuses on the genetic, environmental, social and behavioral contributors to obesity.